 You can’t write as Dickens did.
 Start with something happening, or about to happen.
 Use dialogue – remember, you’ve got the first ten per cent of your book to grab your readers.

-8. Add your book description to your ebook’s front matter.
+8. Add your blurb (book description) to your ebook’s front matter.

 You want readers to buy your ebooks, but you also want your ebooks to be read.
 When your readers get to know you through your books, there’s a chance that they’ll become loyal readers who’ll buy your next book, and the next.
 With thousands of low-cost and free ebooks available, readers load their devices with material that they never get around to reading.

 Help your readers by adding your book’s description (blurb) to your ebooks’ front matter.
 Yes, Amazon includes the blurb in the “About This Book” section, but include your blurb in the book too.